Back

 Create powerful Confluence content management with Viewtracker – Analytics for Confluence

-These are just some ways you can improve Confluence content management with insights from analytics.
-With Confluence analytics provided by Viewtracker – Analytics for Confluence, you, too, can create and manage powerful content that can provide value to your readers and help team members do their jobs better.
+These are just some of the ways you can improve Confluence content management with analytics insights.
+You too can create and manage powerful content that delivers value to your readers and helps team members do their jobs better with Confluence analytics from Viewtracker – Analytics for Confluence.

-But remember that analytics is an objective form of content performance measurement.
-It’s the starting point for conversations with your teams to improve relevance to get them the right content at the right time and improve engagement on Confluence.
+But keep in mind that analytics is an objective form of content performance measurement.
+It’s where you start talking to your teams about improving relevance, delivering the right content at the right time, and increasing engagement on Confluence.

 📕 Suggested reading: Access our full feature comparison of Viewtracker vs. Confluence’s built-in Analytics.